BaRzz007/alx-higher_level_programming/0x07-python-test_driven_development/concept.md

 testing saves both time and cost in many aspects.
 However, reducing the cost without testing may result in improper design of a software application, rendering the product useless.
+* **“Testing is Time-Consuming”**: Testing is never a time-consuming process.
+However diagnosing and fixing the errors identified during proper testing is a time-consuming but productive activity.
+* “Only Fully Developed Products are Tested”: No doubt, testing depends on the source code but reviewing requirements and developing test cases is independent from the developed code.
+However, iterative or incremental approaches to a development life cycle model may reduce the requirement of testing on the fully developed software.